-What does Republican Matthew Scully, the former senior speechwriter for George W. Bush, have in common with former Democratic presidential candidate Dennis Kucinich?
-The same thing Erykah Badu and Joaquin Phoenix have in common with Cesar Chavez, Pythagoras and Leonardo da Vinci.
-Besides capturing the hearts and minds of generations, all are vegan.
-By not wearing fur, leather, wool, silk and down, nor consuming milk, cheese, eggs, honey and the meat of any land or marine animal, they made a compassionate decision to directly save the lives of thousands of animals.
+What do Republican Matthew Scully, the former senior speechwriter for George W. Bush, and Cory Booker, the staunch Democrat from New Jersey, have in common with Cesar Chavez, Pythagoras and Leonardo da Vinci?
+By not wearing fur, leather, wool, silk and down, nor consuming milk, cheese, eggs, honey and the meat of any land or marine animal, they made a compassionate decision to directly save the lives of thousands of animals by embracing the vegan lifestyle.

 When I became vegan on July 24, 1996, and finally understood that animals have an inherent right to be free and live completely unfettered by human domination, I wondered why it took me more than 25 years to attain this nonviolent awakening.